Is The Queen Anne Hotel in San Francisco Haunted?

 One guest arrived at the hotel late and was so tired that he slept on the bed.
 To his surprise, when he woke, he found that he was covered with a blanket all around him.

-Room 410 at The Haunted Queen Anne Hotel
+Room 410 At Queen Anne

 After our first hotel tour and room 410 (which we were lucky to find unbooked), we were allowed to roam the floors and take photos.